2018 NFL Roster Bubble: Biggest Names Who Could Be Cut

 RG Joshua Garnett, San Francisco 49ers

 The San Francisco 49ers' previous regime selected right guard Joshua Garnett in the first round of the 2016 draft.
-So it shouldn't come as a surprise if the decision-makers decide to part ways with him if he's unable to lock down a starting role on the offensive line.
+So it shouldn't come as a surprise if the current decision-makers decide to part ways with him if he's unable to lock down a starting role on the offensive line.

 In June, Matt Barrows reported for the Sacramento Bee that Garnett was the most prominent 49ers player in danger of getting the ax.
 The third-year offensive guard suffered a knee injury during training camp—the same knee that cost him the entire 2017 campaign.
 In his absence, Mike Person caught head coach Kyle Shanahan's eye as a strong candidate to start on the interior, per NBC Sports Bay Area's Matt Maiocco.